fedesoria/docs/upper.io/v2/content/builder/index.md

 ...
 ```

-`builder.Iterator` also provides a `Next()` method that you can use to iterate
+`builder.Iterator` provides a `Next()` method that you can use to iterate over
-one-by-one over large sets of result:
+large sets of result:

 ```go
 var account Account